-Analyzing Customer Churn by using Azure Machine Learning
+Analyze Customer Churn using Azure Machine Learning Studio

-This article presents a reference implementation of a customer churn analysis project that is built by using Azure Machine Learning.
+This article presents a reference implementation of a customer churn analysis project that is built by using Azure Machine Learning Studio.
 In this article, we discuss associated generic models for holistically solving the problem of industrial customer churn.
-We also measure the accuracy of models that are built by using Machine Learning, and we assess directions for further development.
+We also measure the accuracy of models that are built by using Machine Learning, and assess directions for further development.

-This experiment was developed and tested by Serge Berger, Principal Data Scientist at Microsoft, and Roger Barga, formerly Product Manager for Microsoft Azure Machine Learning.
+This experiment was developed and tested by Serge Berger, Principal Data Scientist at Microsoft, and Roger Barga, formerly Product Manager for Microsoft Azure Machine Learning Studio.
 The Azure documentation team gratefully acknowledges their expertise and thanks them for sharing this white paper.

 The problem of customer churn

 Businesses in the consumer market and in all enterprise sectors have to deal with churn.
 Sometimes churn is excessive and influences policy decisions.
 The traditional solution is to predict high-propensity churners and address their needs via a concierge service, marketing campaigns, or by applying special dispensations.
-These approaches can vary from industry to industry and even from a particular consumer cluster to another within one industry (for example, telecommunications).
+These approaches can vary from industry to industry.
+They can even vary from a particular consumer cluster to another within one industry (for example, telecommunications).

 The common factor is that businesses need to minimize these special customer retention efforts.
 Thus, a natural methodology would be to score every customer with the probability of churn and address the top N ones.
-The top customers might be the most profitable ones; for example, in more sophisticated scenarios, a profit function is employed during the selection of candidates for special dispensation.
-However, these considerations are only a part of the holistic strategy for dealing with churn.
+The top customers might be the most profitable ones.
+For example, in more sophisticated scenarios a profit function is employed during the selection of candidates for special dispensation.
+However, these considerations are only a part of the complete strategy for dealing with churn.
 Businesses also have to take into account risk (and associated risk tolerance), the level and cost of the intervention, and plausible customer segmentation.

 Industry outlook and approaches